OpenSpace/openspace.github.io/docs/builders/assets/resources.md

 })
 ```

-While a synchronized asset can be required or requested from multiple locations, it can only declared in one location.
-For example, consider a synchronized asset that contains more than one file (e.g. `solarsystem/planets/jupiter/jupiter_labels.asset`).
-If the individual label files are used in different asset files, they must all reference the same source asset, and then append the label filename to the _jupiter_labels_ asset path.
-An error will occur if different synchronized assets are defined in order to request the individual label files.

 The `Override` paramater can be used to force a new download even if the file has already previously been downloaded.